Herby Octopus Salad with Blueberries

 You’ve all put up with me lamenting about the fact that, living in the middle of the United States, with no nearby coastline, I can’t buy fresh seafood.
-And it’s pretty much my favorite thing to eat, well over beef and chicken.
+And it’s pretty much my favorite thing to eat, over beef and poultry.

 I make up for it when on vacation, especially when it comes to squid and octopus.
 I eat them until tentacles are practically coming out my ears.

 Instead of whining, I decided it was time to just order some frozen baby octopus.
 I actually see it frozen occasionally in recipes, so I’m not the only person who can’t always buy it fresh, or wants it out of season.

 The company I ordered from is La Tienda, a Spanish website that I’ve used for years.
 Just about any Spanish product you desire, they sell.

 It was a fluke that I found frozen octopus; I didn’t expect La Tienda to have it.
 I also bought some frozen cuttlefish at the same time – something I’d never tried before – at least not knowingly.

 When I received the pound of baby octopus, there were only two, so about 8 ounces each, shown above.
 I expected baby octopuses to look like ones I’ve had on salads or seen at markets.

 But it gave me the opportunity to learn how to break down an octopus.
 It’s a very straight-forward procedure, and takes minutes.